-What to expect once your registration is complete:
+What happens once your Claims Portal registration is complete?

 The appointed Administrator for your organisation will receive credentials for both live and training sites, along with a welcome pack providing guidance on how to use the training site.
-Further guidance can also be found on this website in the Claimant Representative and Compensator sections.
+Further advice is on this website in the Claimant Representative and Compensator sections.

 Please also take time to:

 - Learn the responsibilities of a Portal Administrator

 - Ensure that all your Claims Handlers are suitably trained in the use of the Portal and have an understanding of the MoJ Pre-action Protocols using the Portal training site which mirrors the functionality of the live site.

-As Administrator it is important for you to keep your Organisation Portal ID and Administrator User ID safe.
-Without this you cannot log in.
+As Administrator, you need to keep your Organisation Portal ID and Administrator User ID safe.
+Without this, you cannot log in.

 Do not share your Administrator User ID or Password.
 It is a breach of the Claims Portal User Agreement to share your log in details (credentials) with another User.